eclipse-openj9/openj9/README.md

 [![License](https://img.shields.io/badge/License-APL%202.0-green.svg)](https://opensource.org/licenses/Apache-2.0)

-We're not sure which route you might have taken on your way here, but we're really pleased to see you!
-If you came directly from our website, you've probably already learned a lot about Eclipse OpenJ9 and how it fits in to the OpenJDK ecosystem.
+We're not sure which route you might have taken on your way here, but we're pleased to see you!
+If you came directly from our website, you've probably already learned a lot about Eclipse OpenJ9 and how it fits into the OpenJDK ecosystem.
 If you came via some other route, here are a few key links to get you started:

-- [Eclipse OpenJ9 website](http://www.eclipse.org/openj9) - Learn about this high performance, enterprise-grade Java Virtual Machine (JVM) and why we think you want to get involved in its development.
+- [Eclipse OpenJ9 website](http://www.eclipse.org/openj9) - Learn about this high-performance, enterprise-grade Java Virtual Machine (JVM) and why we think you want to get involved in its development.
 - [AdoptOpenJDK website](https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=openj9) - Grab pre-built OpenJDK binaries that embed OpenJ9 and try it out.
 - Build instructions for [JDK8](https://github.com/eclipse/openj9/blob/master/doc/build-instructions/Build_Instructions_V8.md), [JDK11](https://github.com/eclipse/openj9/blob/master/doc/build-instructions/Build_Instructions_V11.md), and [More](https://github.com/eclipse/openj9/blob/master/doc/build-instructions) - Here's how you can build an OpenJDK with OpenJ9 yourself.